trypton/youtube-api/README.md

 # YouTube API

-This is a small library with ES6 modules to work with YouTube API.
+This is a small library with no dependencies* to work with YouTube API.
+Can work either on client side or with nodejs.

+<small>*node-fetch is required in nodejs environment</small>

 ## Usage